Approximately 80 percent of all learning comes through the visual pathways.

 If your child is struggling academically, take this quiz to find out if they may be suffering from a vision problem, and be sure to schedule a comprehensive vision evaluation.

-Your doctor will be able to detect the presence of a vision problem, and discuss the benefits of vision therapy— an effective treatment method for the improvement of visual skills.
+Schedule an appointment with a vision therapy eye doctor.
+They will be able to detect the presence of a vision problem, and discuss the benefits of vision therapy— an effective treatment method for the improvement of visual skills.

 Your child’s visual skills are essential for their optimal learning performance, and overall academic success.